gala377/zig_ecs_test/notes.md

 - Accessing components from lua
 - Writing systems in lua
 - Hash is stored as integers in lua
+- exposing a lot of fields to lua

 ## What next